Mugham: History

 In the early decades of the 20th century, a member of native intelligentsia, Uzeyir Hajibeyov, the author of the first national opera Leyli and Majnun, also formulated the theoretical basis of Azerbaijani mugham in his work The Principles of Azerbaijan Folk Music.
 Famous Azerbaijani composer Gara Garayev and Fikrat Amirov also made a great contribution to the development of the art of mugham through creating the mugham symphony.

 Hajibaba Huseynov was credited as a key figure in the popularization of mugham, and developing talented mugham khanandas such as Alim Qasimov, Aghakhan Abdullayev and Gadir Rustamov.
 As of 1985, Agdam Mugham School functions in Azerbaijan, which produced the "Karabakh Nightingales" mugham ensemble.

 Azerbaijan also has a great tradition of composers and musicians of western classical music.
 Uzeyir Hajibeyov with his Leyli and Majnun created the genre of mugham-opera.
-Fikret Amirov (1922–1984) was the first composer of symphonic mughams, namely – Shur, Kurd Ovshari, and Gulistan Bayati Shiraz.
+Fikret Amirov (1922–1984) was the first composer of symphonic mughams, namely Shur, Kurd Ovshari, and Gulistan Bayati Shiraz.
 Azerbaijani composers created a plethora of compositions that fused mugham and traditional European genres.
 Among those, for example, Vasif Adigozal's mugham oratorio Karabakh Shikastasi.
 Such works are obviously very different from traditional mugham formations but in fact incorporate many mugham idioms.
 On the level of musicians, there remains a strict separation between classical and "traditional" music in terms of training.
 Even if the musicians are educated at the same conservatorium they stick to one camp.

-According to the New York Times, mugham is a symphonic-length suite, full of contrasting sections: unmetered and rhythmic, vocal and instrumental, lingering around a single sustained note or taking up a refrain that could be a dance tune.

 In 2005, International Center of Mugham created under the decree of Azerbaijani president Ilham Aliyev.
 In August of same year, on the territory of the Baku Boulevard, Ilham Aliyev with his spouse, the Goodwill Ambassador of UNESCO Mehriban Aliyeva and UNESCO Director General Koichiro Matsuura, laid the first stone at the base of the complex.
 Opening of the complex took place on December 27, 2008.
 The total area of center is 7500 meters squared, which also includes concert saloon of 350 people, recording studio, rooms for rehearsals.
 In the foyer, visitors can find busts of famous mugham performers, also a rich collection of musical instruments.